 top of page

-Our work spans human-material interactions in medical devices, robotics workforce development, and educational tools.
-See Publications for our latest published work in these areas.
+Our work spans human-material interactions in medical devices, robotics workforce development, and design tools.

 Current Projects: